olegv142/esp32-ble-uart-mx/README.md

 The adapter implements very simple but powerful error handling strategy.
 Should anything goes wrong it just resets itself.
 It helps to workaround potential problems with error handling in BLE stack.
 For example the connect routine may hung forever.
 Resetting is the only way to recover from such situations.
 The adapter also restarts itself on any peripheral disconnection (though there is a compile option enabling re-connection without restart in such cases).
 </details>

+## Connection state indicator
+The connection state indicator is very useful feature for testing and debugging.
+The adapter is able to use either plain LED or serially controlled RGB led (aka neo pixel) as connection state indicator.
+The RGB LED is more informative so the boards with such LED are more preffereable.
+User may overwrite default connection indicator behavior by sending L command with RGB values.
+Sending L command without parameters revert back default behavior of the connection indicator.

+## Host API
+The host API implementation for python may be found in **python/ble_multi_adapter.py**.
+It supports all protocol variants using either physical serial port or USB CDC.

 ## Building and flashing
 To be able to build this code examples add the following to Arduino Additional board manager URLs:
 ```